 A Form You Are Comfortable With: In the Abbey's description he is not a physical being; he's a tempting, corrupting spirit.
 The form of the dark eyed young man is simply how we know he appears to some people.
 One theory states that he is, in fact... a deep-sea whale, or Leviathan.
 It's not as crazy as it sounds; the Void is not unlike the ocean (and does very peculiar things with the flow of water), and whales are closely associated with magical rituals, with most talismans being made of whalebone.
-Additionally, when Corvo first visits the Void, the only creature present that is not part of a frozen tableau is a whale with strange markings.
+Additionally, when Corvo first visits the Void, the only creature present that is not part of a frozen tableau is a whale with a whaler catch number painted on it.
 (And finally, one obscure line from an Overseer describes the Outsider as a winged snake.)

 Humans Are the Real Monsters: He makes more than one comment that strongly implies that he believes the "nature of man" to be cruel and corrupt.
 A nonlethal Corvo seems to incite his curiosity precisely because of this: Corvo is choosing, of his own free will, to act in complete opposition to everything the Outsider believes humans to be.
 The only time the Outsider is ever shown to be genuinely taken aback is if Corvo chooses to spare Daud.
 Regardless, it doesn't seem to change his opinion or even make him reconsider; rather, he indicates that he sees Corvo as the exception that proves the rule.

-It Amused Me: Seems to be his primary motivation for gifting Daud, Granny Rags, the Royal Interrogator and Corvo with supernatural powers.
+It Amused Me: Seems to be his primary motivation for gifting Daud, Granny Rags, the Royal Interrogator, the Boy and Corvo with supernatural powers.
 He seems to enjoy seeing how people will use his 'gift' and watching the ensuing chaos.